publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schI/m__us_usc_t15_s80a–26.md

         (1) __In general__

-            Subsection (a) of this section does not apply to any registered separate account funding variable insurance contracts, or to the sponsoring insurance company and principal underwriter of such account.
+            Subsection (a) does not apply to any registered separate account funding variable insurance contracts, or to the sponsoring insurance company and principal underwriter of such account.

         (2) __Limitation on sales__